databrickslabs/ucx/tests/unit/source_code/samples/distribution/README.md

 # Demo wheel

-This contains sources for a wheel.
-The wheel is a Python package format, and it is the standard binary distribution format for Python packages.
+This contains sources for a wheel and an egg.

-Use `make dist` to rebuild the wheel after changing any content in this folder.
+Use `make all` to rebuild the wheel and egg after changing any content in this folder.